Timex Expedition WS4: Design and features

-The watch features a wide screen LCD display designed to show multiple information displays at once without the need to change modes.
+The watch features a wide screen LCD designed to show multiple information displays at once without the need to change modes.
 The reason for that is that during expeditions, the user must be able to see as much information as possible without the distraction of having to press buttons to retrieve the data.
 Timex calls the display a "multifunction dashboard".
 The display is also referred to as "widescreen dashboard".

 The watch features a barometer whose output is updated every hour in the form of a graphical display.
-This creates a barometric pressure chart which was used by Conrad Anker during his Himalayan expedition to predict the weather based on the atmospheric pressure trends; if the pressure decreased suddenly with no subsequent upward trend, it was a sign of an approaching storm, while a gradual pressure increase indicated improving weather.
+This creates a barometric pressure chart which was used by Conrad Anker during his Himalaya expedition to predict the weather based on the atmospheric pressure trends; if the pressure decreased suddenly with no subsequent upward trend, it was a sign of an approaching storm, while a gradual pressure increase indicated improving weather.

 During the pre-product launch testing, Anker suggested several modifications to the design of the watch, such as less sensitive buttons and the creation of a lanyard version which would enable climbers to wear the watch around their neck, keeping their hands free.
 Timex incorporated Anker's suggestions into the final product design.

 The watch has also a review function which displays graphically the variation of parameters such as temperature, pressure, and altitude as a function of time for the duration of an excursion.

 The Timex Expedition WS4 in time display mode.
 The temperature displays 28.1 degrees Celsius while the sun icon indicates the barometric pressure trend is positive, forecasting improving weather ahead.
 The digital time is also displayed through an LCD watch with analogue hands located on the upper left corner of the dashboard.

 Timex Expedition WS4 in barometric chart mode.
 The trend of the barometric chart is negative, indicating decreasing atmospheric pressure, thus the cloud icon, just above the temperature display, indicates deteriorating or cloudy weather ahead.
 The time is indicated by the LCD analogue display watch on the upper left corner of the dashboard.